CiobanuAlexandruAndrei/quiz-on-console/README.md

 # quiz-on-console
-Learn by repetition on terminal, like Quizlet
+Learn by repetition on terminal, like Quizlet.